vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

   - modular
 ---

-This document outlines how to deploy a local Supernet in bridge mode, using a demo Geth instance.
+This document a full deployment of a testnet childchain in bridge mode, either using a demo geth instance or the Mumbai PoS testnet as the rootchain.

 :::info Fast-track guide